October 9, 2020

-As a top prizewinner of the Busoni Competition, Anna Bulkina was offered the special privilege to play in a series of three master classes given by Alfred Brendel.
-The ﬁrst of which took place at the Ruhr Klavier Festival in Germany.
-The second was during the Bolzano International Festival, Italy, followed by the third master class held in the newly built Harpa Concert Hall in Iceland.
-In between the master classes Anna also performed solo recitals in all three countries.
+As a top prizewinner of the Busoni Competition, Anna was given the opportunity to play in a series of master classes given by Alfred Brendel at the Ruhr Klavier Festival in Germany, the Bolzano International Festival in Italy, and in the newly built Harpa Concert Hall in Iceland.
+She also performed solo recitals in all three countries.

-She was playing with the Fort Worth Symphony, Haydn Orchestra of Bolzano and Trento, Orquesta Sinfónica de Castilla y León, State Philharmonic Orchestra from Bacau, St. Petersburg State Academic Symphony Orchestra, Northwest Florida Symphony, San Angelo Symphony, China National Symphony Orchestra, Wuhan Symphony Orchestra among others.
+Anna has performed with the Fort Worth Symphony, Haydn Orchestra of Bolzano and Trento, Orquesta Sinfónica de Castilla y León, Bacau Philharmonic Orchestra, St. Petersburg State Academic Symphony Orchestra, Northwest Florida Symphony, San Angelo Symphony, China National Symphony Orchestra, and Wuhan Symphony Orchestra among others.

-Besides solo performances and collaboration with various symphony orchestras, Anna is a keen chamber player, among her partners there are Saõ Paulo String Quartet (Saõ Paulo, Brazil), “Orion” String Quartet (Salzburg, Austria), The West Edge String Quartet (Shreveport, USA).
+In addition to solo performances and collaboration with various symphony orchestras, she is an avid chamber musician.
+Her partners have included the Saõ Paulo String Quartet (Saõ Paulo, Brazil), Orion String Quartet (Salzburg, Austria), and West Edge String Quartet (Shreveport, LA).